Kidney transplantation: Organ trade

-In the developing world some people sell their organs illegally.
+In the developing world, some people sell their organs illegally.
 Such people are often in grave poverty or are exploited by salespersons.
 The people who travel to make use of these kidneys are often known as 'transplant tourists'.
 This practice is opposed by a variety of human rights groups, including Organs Watch, a group established by medical anthropologists, which was instrumental in exposing illegal international organ selling rings.
 These patients may have increased complications owing to poor infection control and lower medical and surgical standards.
 One surgeon has said that organ trade could be legalised in the UK to prevent such tourism, but this is not seen by the National Kidney Research Fund as the answer to a deficit in donors.

-In the illegal black market the donors may not get sufficient after-operation care, the price of a kidney may be above $160,000, middlemen take most of the money, the operation is more dangerous to both the donor and receiver, and the buyer often gets hepatitis or HIV.
-In legal markets of Iran the price of a kidney is $2,000 to $4,000.
+In the illegal black market, the donors may not get sufficient after-operation care, the price of a kidney may be above $160,000, middlemen take most of the money, the operation is more dangerous to both the donor and receiver, and the buyer often gets hepatitis or HIV.
+In legal markets of Iran, the price of a kidney is $2,000 to $4,000.

 An article by Gary Becker and Julio Elias on "Introducing Incentives in the market for Live and Cadaveric Organ Donations" said that a free market could help solve the problem of a scarcity in organ transplants.
 Their economic modeling was able to estimate the price tag for human kidneys ($15,000) and human livers ($32,000).

 Jason Brennan and Peter Jaworski from Georgetown University have also argued that any moral objections to a market for organs are not inherent in the market, but rather the activity itself.

 Monetary compensation for organ donors in the form of reimbursement for out-of-pocket expenses, has been legalised in 23 countries including the United States United Kingdom, Australia and Singapore.

-Donors

 Deceased donors

-Deceased donors can be divided in two groups:
+Deceased donors can be divided into two groups: